Embryology: Jewish tradition

 In the Tractate Nidda, the mother was said to provide a "red-seed" which allows for the development of skin, flesh, hair, and the black part of the eye (pupil), whereas the father provides the "white-seed" which forms the bones, nerves, brain, and the white part of the eye.
 And finally, God himself was thought to provide the spirit and soul, facial expressions, capacity for hearing and vision, movement, comprehension, and intelligence.

 Not all strands of Jewish tradition accepted that both the male and female contributed parts to the formation of the fetus.
 The 13th century medieval commentator Nachmanides, for example, rejected the female contribution.
 In Tractate Hullin in the Talmud, whether the organs of the child resemble more closely those of the mother or father is said to depend on which one contribute more matter to the embryo depending on the child.
 Rabbi Ishmael and other sages are said to have disagreed on one matter: they agreed that the male embryo developed on the 41st day, but disagreed on whether this was the case for the female embryo.
 Some believed that the female embryo was complete later, whereas others held that they were finished at the same time.
 The only ancient Jewish authors who associated abortion with homicide were Josephus and Philo of Alexandria in the 1st century.
 In the Talmud, a child is granted humanness at birth, while other rabbinical texts place it at the 13th postnatal day.

 Some Talmudic texts discuss magical influences on the development of the embryo, such as one text which claims that if one sleeps on a bed that is pointed to the north–south will have a male child.
 According to Nachmanides, a child born of a cold drop of semen will be foolish, one born from a warm drop of semen will be passionate and irascible, and one born from a semen drop of medium temperature will be clever and level-headed.
 Some Talmudic discussions follow from Hippocratic claims that a child born on the eighth month could not survive, whereas others follow Aristotle in claiming that they sometimes could survive.
 One text even says that survival is possible on the seventh month, but not the eighth.
 Talmudic embryology, in various aspects, follows Greek discourses especially from Hippocrates and Aristotle, but in other areas, makes novel statements on the subject.

-Judaism allows assisted reproduction, such as IVF embryo transfer and maternal surrogacy, when the spermatozoon and oocyte originate from the respective husband and wife.
+Judaism allows assisted reproduction, such as in vitro fertilization (IVF) embryo transfer and maternal surrogacy, when the spermatozoon and oocyte originate from the respective husband and wife.